computerjazz/remote-lighthouse/README.md

 # ir-mobile

-## Control any device that has an IR remote with your phone.
+## A mobile app to replace all of your remotes

 Create an IR listener/transmitter using an Arduino Uno and an ESP8266 WiFi module.
 Sending a GET req to `ESP_IP_ADDRESS/rec` will put the Arduino in to record mode.
 Once it senses a valid IR code, visit `ESP_IP_ADDRESS/check` to retrieve it.